flenniken/statictea/testfiles/listLoop-needle.stf.md

 ### File tea1.tea

-How to tell whether an element exists in a list using listLoop.
+How to tell whether an element exists in a list using loop.

 ~~~ nim
 item-exists = func(ix: int, value: int, needle: int) bool